Neonothopanus gardneri

-The fleshy yellow mushrooms have caps that are darker in the centre fading to paler yellow or cream at the margins.
+The fleshy yellow mushrooms have darker caps in the centre fading to paler yellow or cream at the margins.
 Measuring 1-9 cm wide, the cap is initially convex with a central umbo before becoming flat or even funnel-shaped with age.
 The decurrent and widely spaced gills are the same colour as the cap.
 The fibrous stipe is 3-5 cm long by 0.8-1.5 cm wide.
 The cap and gills glow with a green light at night, more strongly than most other bioluminescent fungi.

-Neonothopanus gardneri grows at the base of the palm trees, including the pindoba palm (Attalea humilis), piaçava (A. funifera) and babaçu (A. speciosa).
+Neonothopanus gardneri grows at the base of palm trees, including the pindoba palm (Attalea humilis), piaçava (A. funifera), and babaçu (A. speciosa).